Ejenda/Ejenda/README.md

   </a>
 </p>

-> E-jenda is the solution to paper agendas.
+> Ejenda is the solution to paper agendas.
 It stores all of your subjects digitally, saving on paper and creating a convienient space for assignments.
-Check back soon for more features, as E-jenda is in beta.
+Check back soon for more features, as Ejenda is in beta.

 ### 🏠 [Homepage](ejenda.org)